-Cleaning the blade is an essential step in the sense that it makes the rubber stick better.
+Cleaning the blade is essential because it improves the rubber stick.
 So, there are no spots that you will see later on the racket.
-If you have a new blade, also clean it a little with sandpaper and later with a sponge because that way, its surface will be smooth, and the rubbers will stick nicely.
+If you have a new blade, clean it a little with sandpaper and later with a sponge because its surface will be smooth, and the rubbers will stick nicely.

-With a used blade or with those where you already had other rubbers and have now changed them, it is additionally important to clean the blade because a certain amount of glue remained on it during the last gluing.
+With a used table tennis blade or with those where you already had other rubbers and have now changed them, it is additionally essential to clean the table tennis blade because a certain amount of glue remained on it during the last gluing.
 I know it’s a tedious step but trust me, very important in assembling your racket.

-Since rubbers are not cheap, you would not want to skip cleaning.
+Since rubbers are not cheap, you would not want to skip cleaning the paddle.
 After a couple of days, it could get bumps on the racket or some dots that will bother you while you play.

 Here it is important to evenly distribute the glue on the surface of the rubbers and blade.
-When assembling a table tennis racket, glue and its correct distribution on the surface is the most important step.
+When assembling a table tennis racket, glue and its correct distribution on the surface is an essential step.

 Step 3: Attach The Rubbers

-Finally, you can squeeze the racket with your fingers to make sure it is well assembled.
+Finally, you can squeeze the racket with your fingers to ensure it is well assembled.
 Repeat the same for the other rubber with one note in mind.
-If you put new rubbers that are in the shape of a square when you get them, you should first cut one and then put the other.
+If you put new rubbers in the shape of a square when you get them, you should first cut one and then put the other.

 Step 4: Cut And Clean The Rubber

-When you are done putting the rubbers on your blade, you need to cut them nicely around and to the edge to make the racket look nice and comply with the ITTF rules.
+When you put the rubbers on your blade, you need to cut them around and to the edge to make the racket look nice and comply with the ITTF rules.

-That means rubber won’t be bigger than the blade.
-You will easily achieve it with either scissors or a sharp scalpel.
-If you use scissors, then just hold the racket firmly in one hand and with the other lightly cut the rubber the whole circle while gently turning the racket.
+That means the ping-pong rubber won’t be more significant than the blade.
+You will quickly achieve it with either scissors or a sharp scalpel.
+If you use scissors, hold the racket firmly in one hand and lightly cut the rubber the whole circle while gently turning the racket.

-With a sharp scalpel, you need to lean the racket at a certain surface.
+It would help if you leaned the table tennis racket on a particular surface with a sharp scalpel.
 After that, make the whole circle around the racket until the rubber is nicely cut in the shape of a blade.
-When it comes to new rubbers, you have to glue them one by one and then cut them.
+When it comes to new rubbers, you must glue them one by one and then cut them.

-On the other hand, with used ones, as shown in the video, you can glue both and then just cut the parts that are bigger than the racket.
+On the other hand, with used ones, as shown in the video, you can glue both and cut the parts bigger than the racket.

-In the end, all you have to do is clean the table tennis rubbers and stick side tape if you want to protect the racket additionally.
-For cleaning, use a rubber cleaner to put a little foam on the rubber and then run a smooth sponge over it several times.
-In a few minutes, the foam itself will dry, and the racket will be ready.
+In the end, you must clean the table tennis rubbers and stick side tape if you want to protect the racket.
+Use a rubber cleaner to put a little foam on the rubber, and then run a smooth sponge over it several times.
+The foam will dry in a few minutes, and the racket will be ready.